Phaethontis quadrangle: Martian gullies

 CTX image of the next image showing a wide view of the area.
 Since the hill is isolated it would be difficult for an aquifer to develop.
 Rectangle shows the approximate location of the next image.

 Gully on mound as seen by Mars Global Surveyor, under the MOC Public Targeting Program.
 Images of gullies on isolated peaks, like this one, are difficult to explain with the theory of water coming from aquifers because aquifers need large collecting areas.

-Another view of the previous gully on a mound.
-This one is with HiRISE, under the HiWish program.
-This view shows most of the apron and two old glaciers associated with it.
-All that is left of the glaciers are terminal moraines.